4.1 Configuring Observability Sources

 In the “Custom” mode, you can create a new field with a static value in the Query.
 The value can be a number (integer or float) or a string.
 Here’s how to do it:

-Once you’ve entered this information, click on the Run Transform button to see the changes reflected in the preview.
+Once you’ve entered this information, click the Run Transform button to see the changes reflected in the preview.

 In the “Expressions” mode, you can create a new field based on a user-defined expression that involves operations like addition, subtraction, multiplication, or division between two or more existing fields or static floats/integers in the same Query.
 Here’s how to do it:

-Once you’ve entered your expressions and aliases, click on the Run Transformation button to see the changes reflected in the preview.
+Once you’ve entered your expressions and aliases, click the Run Transformation button to see the changes reflected in the preview.
 The existing fields will remain unaffected, and new fields will be added according to the specifications of your expressions.

 The “Filter By” transformation allows you to filter or remove specific portions of the data in a frame.